Climate Change: Glacier Mass Balance

 In Earth’s highest mountains and across the land in both polar regions, brief summers were long overpowered by snowy winters.
 Over many centuries, layers of snow accumulated to form thick glaciers.
 Present since the last ice age, most of the world’s glaciers are now shrinking or disappearing altogether.

 Scientists have described more than one hundred thousand glaciers in the World Glacier Inventory, but only a small fraction of these have been monitored for long enough to measure climate-related changes in their size or mass.
 The status of a set of "reference" glaciers located in mountain ranges around the world has been carefully documented over time.
-On average, from 2001 to 2010, the glaciers lost ice at a rate equivalent to 28 inches (0.7 meters) of water per year.
+On average, from 2001 to 2010, the glaciers lost ice at a rate equivalent to 28 inches (0.7 meters) of water per year over the total glacier area.
 The 2013 State of the Climate Report indicated that the glaciers with the longest, most reliable records had lost the equivalent of 50 feet (15.1 meters) of water since 1980.

 Explore this interactive graph: Click and drag either axis to view different parts of the graph.
 To squeeze or stretch the graph in either direction, hold your Shift key down, then click and drag.
 The graph (source data) shows cumulative average mass balance of reference glaciers around the world as measured by the World Glacier Monitoring Service.